 Officials: 2 new COVID-19 cases in Indiana, state now has 4

-INDIANAPOLIS (AP) — Two additional cases of the new coronavirus have been diagnosed in Indiana, bringing the state’s COVID-19 tally to four, officials said Monday.
+INDIANAPOLIS (AP) — Two additional cases of the new coronavirus have been diagnosed in Indiana, including one in a suburban Indianapolis elementary school student, bringing the state’s COVID-19 tally to four, the state’s health commissioner said Monday.

-A student who attends Hickory Elementary School in the suburban Indianapolis county of Hendricks County has a presumptive confirmed case of COVID-19, said Kandi Jamison, director of public health nursing with the county's health department.
+Indiana’s other new case of COVID-19 was confirmed in an adult in northeastern Indiana’s Noble County and that person is hospitalized, State Health Commissioner Dr. Kris Box said at a news conference announcing the two additional presumptive positive cases of the virus.

+The infected student is enrolled at Hickory Elementary School in Avon, and a second student in the same school district, the Avon Community School Corporation, is displaying symptoms, said district Superintendent Maggie Hoernemann.

+The district is working closely with the Hendricks County Health Department “to determine the web of individuals who have had direct contact with these two students,” Hoernemann said.

-Officials planned a Monday afternoon news conference on that case.
-But Avon Community School Corporation canceled Monday’s classes closed all district schools until March 20, at which time the district’s spring break will be underway.
-Classes will resume on April 6.
+The district canceled classes Monday and closed all its schools until March 20, at which time the district’s spring break will be underway.
+All practices, extracurricular activities and other school events were also canceled.
+Classes were scheduled to resume April 6.

-A case of COVID-19 has also been diagnosed in a person at Parkview Noble Hospital in northeastern Indiana's Noble County, the office of U.S. Rep. Jim Banks said Monday.

-Banks said in a statement that “the East Noble School Corporation learned of the development and notified families and staff this morning that the infected individual does not have school-age children.”
+Box urged parents in the Avon community to jettison their traditional spring break practices and instead keep children at home.

+“This is not a spring break where everybody runs out and goes to the mall, goes to the movies, goes to the theater, goes to whatever museum,” she said at a news conference at Avon schools' headquarters.
+“Which means that you go home and you read books or you play games with your family or you do your video games or whatever those activities are that you can do at home, rather than being out in public.”

 The Indiana State Department of Health announced Sunday that an adult who lives in Hendricks County had tested positive for COVID-19 after traveling to Boston to attend a meeting of the biotech firm Biogen Inc. That person was in isolation and not being hospitalized.